Hyperspectral Image Data Reduction for Endmember Extraction: Experiments

-The above algorithm was executed by varying $\lambda$ from 0 to 250 in increments of 50 for Datasets~1 and~2, and from 0 to 2500 in increments of 500 for Dataset~3.
+We conducted experiments to evaluate the output of DRS.
+We ran the DRS algorithm, described in Section~\ref{subsubsec: experimental setup for DRS experiments}, on Datasets~1--3.
+The algorithm uses parameters $r$, $p$, and $\lambda$.
+The parameter $\lambda$ represents the number of elements added in the data augmentation technique, while $p$ represents the number of clusters used in the data-splitting technique.
+We varied $\lambda$ from 0 to 250 in increments of 50 for Datasets~1 and~2, and from 0 to 2500 in increments of 500 for Dataset~3.
 Each value of $\lambda$ corresponds to approximately $0\%$--$2.5\%$ of the number of columns $n$ in each dataset, with increments of 0.5\%.
-In addition, for Dataset~3, $\lambda$ was also varied from 0 to 12500 in increments of 2500, corresponding to approximately $0\%$--$12.5\%$ of the number of columns $n$, with increments of 2.5\%.
+In addition, for Dataset~3, $\lambda$ was further varied from 0 to 12500 in increments of 2500, corresponding to approximately $0\%$--$12.5\%$ of the number of columns $n$, with increments of 2.5\%.
+We set $p = 30$ in these experiments and set $r$ equal to the number of endmembers for each dataset.
+After running the algorithm, we evaluated the following quantities: (i) the size of $\KC$, (ii) the reconstruction error of $A'$ based on $A'(\KC)$, and (iii) the distance between $A(\KC \cup \KC_{\add})$ and $W$.